River Oaks Theatre: Closing

 After rumors circulated that the theater would close, on August 30, 2006, Carolyn Farb announced that she would make an effort to preserve the theatre.
 She stood in front of the theater with a group of supporters.
 All wore shirts reading "Save Our Shrines" in black.

 In 2006, due to the controversy, the Houston Press ranked Weingarten the "Turkey Landlord of the Year".

 On February 25, 2021, the Houston Chronicle reported that the theatre's lease was set to expire on March 31, 2021, and that negotiations with Weingarten Realty, the theatre's landlord, were ongoing.
 On March 12, 2021, Houston CBS affiliate KHOU reported that Landmark Theatres had not reached a deal with Weingarten Realty.

 There were protests on March 1, and March 7.

 On March 15 Landmark announced that it will be forced to close the theater due to Weingarten not responding to its proposals.

 It closed on March 25, 2021.
 The final film screened was Nomadland.
 It was the sole remaining traditional cinema in the city.

+Reopening

-In 2022, Star Cinema Grill announced it would be the new tenant and reopen the theater.
+In 2022, Culinary Khancepts, an affiliate of Star Cinema Grill, announced it would be the new tenant and reopen the theater in 2024, following extension renovations.
+The theater officially reopened on October 3, 2024.